elkindnet/codedesign-onepage-starter-plus/README.md

 ## Bugs and Issues

 Have a bug or an issue with this template?
-[Open a new issue](https://github.com/elkindnet/codedesign-onepage-starter-plus/issues) here on GitHub.
+[Open a new issue](https://github.com/elkindnet/codedesign-onepage-starter-plus/issues) here on GitHub or leave a comment on the [template overview page at Code/Design](http://codedesign.elkind.net/htmlandbootstrap/one-page-starter-plus-html-bootstrap/).

 ## Creator